-Versiti is taking part in FDA research study on the Babesia parasite.
+Versiti Blood Center of Wisconsin is taking part in an FDA research study on the Babesia parasite.

 If you spend time outdoors or up north during Wisconsin summers, then you probably know about deer ticks.
 Their bites can be a nuisance for people and pets, and some deer ticks carry Lyme disease and Babesia.

-On June 27, Versiti began screening blood donations for Babesia, as we participate in a clinical research study being led by the Food and Drug Administration to develop a new test for the parasite.
+On June 27, Versiti Blood Center of Wisconsin began screening blood donations for Babesia, as we participate in a clinical research study being led by the Food and Drug Administration to develop a new test for the parasite.

 Babesia infects red blood cells and causes Babesiosis, which can be a severe, life-threatening disease in infants, elderly, people with weak immune systems and other serious health conditions.
 While many people who carry Babesia feel fine and show no effects, others can develop flu-like symptoms such as fever, body aches, nausea and fatigue.